↓ Skip to Main Content

 Imani Park, a housing program for homeless families that Eliot helped create in Edison, NJ, while working with Middlesex Interfaith Partners with the Homeless.
 Photo by Eliot Katz

-Inscription by activist Dave Dillinger to Eliot Katz and Vivian Demuth in a book by Eugene V. Debs
+Inscription by activist Dave Dellinger to Eliot Katz and Vivian Demuth in a book by Eugene V. Debs

 Inscription to Eliot Katz by Allen Ginsberg in his Collected Works volume.

 Eliot Katz, David Greenberg, Geoffrey Manaugh, Allen Ginsberg from New York magazine, 1995.
 Photo by Timothy Greenfield-Sanders